Photo of Jody Mason

 • sociology of literature; print culture studies (reading and reception; publishing; uses of books and book cultures)

-My most recent book, Home Feelings: Liberal Citizenship and the Canadian Reading Camp Movement, argues that literature and the values attributed to it are central to the history of settler-defined, liberal citizenship in Canada.
-Through the Frontier College, one of the nation’s earliest citizenship education programs emerged, drawing on literature’s potential to nourish “home feelings”–– ideas of selfhood that were individual and intimate rather than collective.
+My most recent book, Home Feelings: Liberal Citizenship and the Canadian Reading Camp Movement, argues that literacy and literature played key roles in the emergence of settler-defined, liberal citizenship in Canada.
+Through the Frontier College, one of the nation’s earliest literacy and citizenship education programs emerged, drawing on literature’s potential to nourish “home feelings”–– ideas of selfhood that were individual and intimate rather than collective.

-My current project analyzes Canadian uses of books as foreign aid in the second half of the twentieth century, arguing that books were particularly effective instruments for concealing the contradictory relation of the nation’s externally oriented liberal humanitarianism to the nation’s settler-colonial realities.
-In this project, I’m thinking not only about the entanglement of international foreign aid and domestic “Indian” policy, but also about the ways that Indigenous communities in Canada appropriated a late twentieth-century international rhetoric of “book famine” in order to organize their own infrastructures of print and literacy.
+My current project analyzes Canadian uses of books as foreign aid in the second half of the twentieth century.
+Examining the broader ways in which books and literacy assumed a central role in the international development paradigm of the later twentieth century, I argue that books were particularly effective instruments for concealing the contradictory relation of the nation’s externally oriented liberal humanitarianism to its settler-colonial realities.
+The project considers the entanglement of international foreign aid and domestic “Indian” policy in the closing decades of the twentieth century, but also the ways that Indigenous activists, often drawing on Third World anti-colonial thought and writing, interrogated or simply rejected developmentalism’s division of the world into literate and non-literate peoples.

-I’m cross-appointed to the School of Indigenous and Canadian Studies.
+I’m cross-appointed to the School of Canadian Studies.
 I welcome inquiries about potential supervision from students working in any of the fields I identify under “research interests.”

 Recent Honours and Awards